ngs-lang/ngs-ipython-extension/README.md

 # Usage
-This extension can be used both with Jupyter notebooks or ipython
+This extension can be used both with Jupyter Notebooks or iPython

 ## Loading extension
 `%load_ext ngs`